 The Riverside County Housing Authority encourages public housing residents to become more involved in management and to participate in homeownership opportunities through its Public Housing Resident Initiatives (PHRI).
 The Riverside County Housing Authority seeks to facilitate the successful transition of residents from public housing residency to economic independence and/or from welfare-dependence to increased earning capacity or sustained work.
 This Initiative builds upon the efforts of the local welfare plan and other self-sufficiency efforts of the Housing Authority and target public housing residents who are receiving welfare assistance.
-The goals of the PHRI are: reduce welfare dependence by assisting residents in returning to the work force in a job commensurate with their abilities; reduce poverty by assisting residents in increasing their self-sufficiency by enhancing their employment or earning potential; and to increase homeownership among public housing residents.
-Local partners including public agencies and community-based nonprofits, as well as faith-based organizations provide self-sufficiency services including: job training, employment opportunities, computer instruction, etc.

-The Family Self Sufficiency (FSS) Program was established to assist Section 8 residents and enable families to gain economic independence from all governmental assistance.
+The goals of the PHRI are: reduce welfare dependence by assisting residents in increasing their self-sufficiency by enhancing their employment or earning potential; and to increase homeownership among public housing residents.
+Local partners including public agencies and community-based nonprofits, as well as faith-based organizations provide self-sufficiency (FSS) Program was established to assist Section 8 residents and enable families to gain economic independence from all governmental assistance.
 Supportive services offered to participating families include: